 Land Use and Transportation

 Question Information and Justification

-1 3 Yes, all work would take place within the existing ROW.
+Will the full extent of the project boundaries remain within the existing right-of-way or easements?
+If no, please describe any right-of-way acquisitions or additional easements needed.
+Yes, all work would take place within the existing ROW.

 Will the project result in detours, transportation restrictions, or other impacts to normal traffic flow or to existing transportation facilities during construction?
 How long are construction activities estimated to last?
-It is not anticipated that transportation restrictions or adverse impacts will occur during this project.
-Construction for the project is anticipated to last 3 months.
+Yes, temporary detours, transportation restrictions, or impacts to normal traffic flow could occur during construction.
+The estimated duration of construction for the project is 15 months.
 Will there be any permanent change to existing transportation facilities?
 If so, what are the changes, and how would the changes affect the public?
-No, the project would not result in any permanent changes to transportation facilities.
+No permanent changes to existing transportation facilities would occur.
 Will the project interrupt or impede emergency response services from fire, police, ambulance or any other emergency or safety response providers?
 If so, describe any coordination that will occur with emergency response providers?
 How long will service interruptions last, if applicable?
 No, the project would not interrupt or impede emergency response services.
 Is there any other information relevant to the project area or the proposed work as it pertains to Land Use and Transportation?
 No.